FIND A TEAM MEMBER:

 Catie Cappadona is the first person to greet you at MCEDC.
 As the Receptionist and Office Coordinator, she “keeps the caffeine flowing and the smiles going”—along with everything in between.
 Catie helps to ensure that the office is running smoothly and efficiently.
 Always ready and willing to support any staff member in need of assistance, she manages the office equipment, assists with procurement, supports the operations team, and acts as the liaison for building-related issues.

 Catie has worked in the registration department of a hospital and as an office coordinator for a government contracting firm that focused on Medicare and Medicaid fraud.
-She is working on a degree in Psychology and is active in the LGBT community.
+She is also active in the LGBT community.

 Happy to be back in Montgomery County (having grown up in Bethesda) she sees all of the changes and development as being truly remarkable.
 A fifth generation MoCo resident, Catie enjoys being surrounded by her large, mostly local family.
 She appreciates how welcoming Montgomery County residents are, making it easier to connect and network.